 Not all approaches to goal-setting are created equal.
 Or SMART, for that matter.
 (And for once, “smart” doesn’t have anything to do with your smart TV, smart speaker, or any other internet-connected device.)

 SMART is a methodology for goal-setting created by management consultants in the 1980s.
-It takes aspirational, big-picture goals—like launching an app, pursuing a doctorate, or planning a big event—and breaks them down into an action plan to achieve them.
+It takes aspirational, big-picture goals—like launching an app, pursuing a doctorate, or planning a big event—and breaks them down into attainable next steps

-Have a personal or professional goal on your mind?
-In this piece, we’ll share what makes a goal SMART, and how you can break down your big-picture goals into tangible, actionable pieces.
+Have a personal goal or business goal on your mind?
+In this piece, we’ll share what makes a goal SMART, several examples of SMART goals, and how you can break down your long-term goals into tangible, actionable pieces.

 What are SMART goals?